michailmitsakis/michailmitsakis/README.md

 ## 👨‍💻 About Me

-I'm a motivated engineering graduate from Greece looking to combine my materials science skills with machine learning towards impactful projects.
+I'm a motivated engineering graduate from Greece looking to combine my materials science skills with machine learning towards developing sustainable and impactful projects.

 ## 🛠 Tech Stack